World Book Capital: Antwerp 2004

-The city of Antwerp was selected as World Book Capital for 2004.
-The chosen theme ABC 2004, evolved to XYZ 2005 in the second part of its programme where four exhibitions were devoted to the written heritage of the city.
+The city of Antwerp in Belgium was selected as World Book Capital for 2004 for its broad-ranging program that covers promotion, sales, services, youth, book professions, cultural diversity, and urban cultural minorities.
+Antwerp has historically been a centre for free trade in books throughout Europe, and this may have been part of its appeal.
+The chosen theme "ABC 2004" evolved to "XYZ 2005" in the second part of its programme, where four exhibitions were devoted to the written heritage of the city.

-With a budget of 1.7 million euros, several literary projects took place throughout the year including word festivals, theatre street performances, public readings, celebrations of authors, letter-writing contests by mobile phone, publishing of books in collaboration with artists, exhibitions as well as free distribution of blank notebooks to encourage writing.
+With a budget of 1.7 million euros, several literary projects took place throughout the year, including word festivals, theatre street performances, public readings, celebrations of authors, letter-writing contests by mobile phone, publishing of books in collaboration with artists, exhibitions, as well as free distribution of blank notebooks to encourage writing.
 Poems were printed on the wrappers of bread and were made available to the public.
 In the main hall of DeSingel, Antwerp's international art and cultural centre, a metal cube was installed which housed a library.

+Other activities include a sister project conducted by Studio for Co-operation under the City Poems initiative entitled STADSchromosomen (City Chromosomes).
+The project saw Antwerp getting paired with the city of Leeds where people from one city were able to read poems from the other city on a subject and vice versa.